A word from Phyllis Nichols, Knoxville Area Urban League President and CEO

 Knoxville Area Urban League Shoes for School

 Shoes for School is an annual back-to-school event that provides new shoes and school supplies for 1,000 area children.
 Each spring, we work with other non-profit agencies to help us identify and register children age 5-12 who most need the help.
 Purchasing shoes and school supplies for 1,000 children is a big undertaking, but seeing the delight on the kids’ faces and knowing that providing these basic necessities helps them feel more comfortable and confident with their peers makes it all worthwhile.
+For information about 2014 Shoes For School, click on the following link:

 Watch our video to learn more: